monomelodies/monad/docs/overview/authentication.md

 configure and implement yourself.

-Monad expects the required service to be registered in Angular as `monad.Authentication.Service`.
+Monad expects the required service to be registered in Angular as `moAuthentication`.
 So, let's set up our own implementation.
 The service needs to implement the following interface:

     class AuthenticationService {